How to do Quick and Easy Checks on Automatic (Dumpy) Levels.

 Check your Accessories that you are using with the Automatic (Dumpy) Level.

 To carry out the above checks you need to ensure that you have all the items necessary and that all of your accessory equipment is in good order.
-If you need retro targets for steel columns or lamp posts then check out the latest prices here.
 Remember also to check your tripod and your E-Grad Staff to ensure that they are in good order.
 If they are not, then your results will be poor and you will be blaming the Automatic (Dumpy) Level.
 So, buy a new aluminium tripod and E-grad Staff.

 Top Tip for Getting the Best Results When Checking Levels.